akh1lbokka/cse15l-lab-reports/LabReport4.md

 Here is the output of what happened when I ran the test method for the implementation I reviewed.
 It didn't pass.
 <img width="1058" alt="Screen Shot 2022-02-25 at 12 09 31 AM" src="https://user-images.githubusercontent.com/97696757/155678928-546ba02e-39af-477e-8e96-f9d5ef28be44.png">

+No, I don't think the code can have a quick fix to be able to pass this code snippet.
+Matching up brackets and parenthesis would probably require a stack to be implemented.
+Furthermore, looking for a nested link would also require more code to be written, which cannot be done under 10 lines.

 ## Third Snippet
 Here is the Screenshot of the Expected Output of the third code snippet, on CommonMark